markstringer-dti/markstringer-dti.github.io/dti.md

 There was another very interesting thing about getting some working software in front of the people who might use it.
 By doing this we both asked and then started to answer the two questions that I've already talked about.
 "Can we do this?" and "Who is going to jump out and stop us if we do?"

 To the first question, the answer at first was "No." We didn't have any server space where we could deploy a live service.
 This was blocked because of a dispute.
 The price of providing and supporting the servers was not included in the contract.
-But the client was arguing, that the client shouldn't have to either commission the servers, pay for them or support them.
-But this became a much harder argument to make once people in their own company were asking for the software.
-Suddenly they were in the way, rather than helping the company by being tough on costs.
-Suddenly they were stopping people who worked for their organisation from getting at something that could make their lives easier.
+But the client was arguing, that they shouldn't have to commission the servers.
+Neither should they pay for them or support them.This became a much harder argument to make once people in their own company were asking for the software.
+Suddenly they people who were trying to negotiate free stuff were in the way.
+Now they weren't helping the company by being tough on costs.
+Rather they were stopping people who worked for their organisation from getting something they wanted.
+Something that could make their lives easier.
 Suddenly the servers appeared, and then money for staff to support them appeared.
 A real roll-out of the software started to happen.

 To the second question "If we try to do this, is anybody going to jump out from behind a tree and stop me?"
 The answer was "yes."
 In fact two people jumped out.
 An accessibility guy and a security guy.
 The accessibility guy claimed the there was no way the software could be released until it met a extra set of requirements.
 The client claimed that we should have know about these requirements right from the start and so we should pay for them.